RennurApps/AwareIM-resources/Readme.md

 Any application offering an API for developers makes it possible to integrate with Aware IM by writing a plugin.

-- ✔️ [**wkhtmltopdf**](https://github.com/wkhtmltopdf/wkhtmltopdf) - wkhtmltopdf is a command line tools to render HTML into PDF using the QT Webkit rendering engine.
+- ✔️ [**wkhtmltopdf**](https://github.com/wkhtmltopdf/wkhtmltopdf) - wkhtmltopdf is a command line tool to render HTML into PDF using the QT Webkit rendering engine.
 These run entirely "headless" and do not require a display or display service.

   - **Requires** [**Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019**](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) - Download and install first.
   - **Download wkhtmltopdf**: